Studying System-Level Care Coordination Among Hospitals, Communities and Public Health Agencies

 Sponsor: Maryland Department of Health & Mental Hygiene and the Community Health Resources Commission

 Jie Chen, PhD, is a Professor in the Department of Health Policy and Management at the School of Public Health, the University of Maryland at College Park.
-Dr. Chen’s research fields include health care disparities, health care delivery system and policy, behavioral health, aging, and economic evaluation.
+Dr. Chen’s research fields include health care disparities, health care delivery system and policy, behavioral health, aging, and Alzheimer's disease and related dementias.
 Her work uses a multidisciplinary perspective and involves collaboration with clinical leaders, community partners, and organizational decision-makers.
 Her current research focuses on the integration of healthcare organizations, promoting behavioral health of vulnerable populations and mental health among older adults.
 Dr. Chen is also interested to study the impact of health policy initiatives and changing economic conditions on health care access, utilization, and health disparities.
 An additional field of her research involves economic evaluation, including cost-effectiveness and cost-benefit analysis of community intervention and state/federal policies.
 Dr. Chen has more than fifteen years of research experience developing, refining, and applying analytical methods to evaluate the impact of health policy and the health care delivery system on population health outcomes.

-David Marcozzi, MD, MHS-CL, FACEP, a Fellow of the American College of Emergency Physicians, Dr. David Marcozzi is an Associate Professor and the Director of Population Health within the Department of Emergency Medicine at the University of Maryland School of Medicine.
+David Marcozzi, MD, MHS-CL, FACEP, a Fellow of the American College of Emergency Physicians, Dr. David Marcozzi is a Professor and the Director of Population Health within the Department of Emergency Medicine at the University of Maryland School of Medicine.
 He also serves as a Co-Director of the Program in Health Disparities and Population Health in the Department of Epidemiology and Public Health, University of Maryland School of Medicine, and is the Assistant Chief Medical Officer for Acute Care at the University of Maryland Medical Center.
 Prior to these roles, Dr. Marcozzi served in the federal government as a senior leader and subject matter expert on health delivery, emergency care, and emergency preparedness.

-Michel Boudreaux, PhD, is an Assistant Professor in the Department of Health Services Administration in the School of Public Health, University of Maryland.
+Michel Boudreaux, PhD, is an Associate Professor in the Department of Health Services Administration in the School of Public Health, University of Maryland.
 Dr. Boudreaux conducts research in interrelated areas of health policy.
 He is especially interested in publicly financed health programs for low-income populations and how they affect the evolution of health, human capital and socioeconomic position across the life-course.
 He also maintains an active research agenda focused on improving the quality and usability of health insurance measures collected in federal surveys.
 His work has appeared in Health Affairs, Health Services Research, Journal of Health Economics, Medical Care, Medical Care Research and Review, and other outlets.
 He received a PhD (2014) in Health Services Research, Policy, and Administration from the University of Minnesota.

-Howard H. Goldman, MD, PhD, is Professor of Psychiatry at the University of Maryland School of Medicine.
+Howard H. Goldman, MD, PhD, is a Professor of Psychiatry at the University of Maryland School of Medicine.
 Dr. Goldman received joint M.D. - M.P.H. degrees from Harvard University in 1974 and a Ph.D. in social policy research from the Heller School at Brandeis University in 1978.
 He is a mental health services researcher, currently active in studies on the organization and financing of mental health services.
 He is the author or co-author of 325 publications in the professional literature.
 From 2004 – 2016 Dr. Goldman was the editor of Psychiatric Services, a mental health services research and policy journal published monthly by the American Psychiatric Association.
 He has been on the editorial boards of several other journals, including the American Journal of Psychiatry, Health Affairs, and the Journal of Mental Health Policy and Economics.
 Dr. Goldman directed the MacArthur Foundation Network on Mental Health Policy Research for a decade ending in 2009.
 He served as the Senior Scientific Editor of the Surgeon General's Report on Mental Health from 1997-1999 for which he was awarded the Surgeon General’s Medallion.
 During 2002 and 2003 Dr.Goldman was a consultant to the President’s New Freedom Commission on Mental Health.
 In 1996 he was elected to membership in the National Academy of Social Insurance, and in 2002 he was elected to the Institute of Medicine.
 Since 2009 he has chaired a standing committee of the National Academy of Science, Engineering, and Medicine providing advice on medical disability to the Social Security Administration.

 Luisa Franzini, PhD, is Professor and Chair of the Health Policy and Management Department, School of Public Health, University of Maryland, College Park.
 Her research interests focus on health care costs, health policy innovations in Maryland, and health disparities.
 During the last 20 years, a major component of Fr.
 Franzini’s research and teaching activities has focused on the application of economics and econometrics to investigating the causes and consequences of disparities in health and health care delivery in vulnerable populations.
 She brings extensive experience in cost and cost-effectiveness analysis and a commitment to improving healthcare access and quality for vulnerable populations, including chronically ill patients and high-risk children on Medicaid.
 Her research on health disparities addresses the pathways through which socioeconomic disparities affect health, including trust, cultural factors, religion, policies to reduce disparities, healthcare disparities, and disparities in parenting and academic achievement.